holidaycheck/tech-blog/_posts/2023-04-18-ai-based-assistant.md

 ***Why did you develop your own AI assistant for HolidayCheck?***

 We strive to reduce the barrier to entry for users wanting to write a review.
-One does not need to be an expert in any language to submit a review, nor does one have to spend hours procrastinating about which words to use or not use.
+One does not need to be an expert in any language to submit a review, nor does one have to spend hours finding the words to use or not use.
 The users can simply start speaking or typing and the assistant helps to write a proper narrative with just a few words.

 ***Is it also possible to upload pictures?***